Elyasdj/Prometheus-Exporters-Handbook/README.md

 ### 💡 Notes

+> - Kafka Exporter is installed on a single server (not on all Kafka nodes) and only needs network access to all brokers.
 > - Kafka Exporter typically runs using flags in the unit file (no config file needed)
 > - Currently does not support KRaft mode (requires ZooKeeper)

 ---